StevenBlack/vocab/million-dollar-words.md

 ### germane
 Another way of saying relevant, pertinent or appropriate, but strictly reserved for referring to ideas.
 You couldn't say that wearing a certain pair of shoes is germane to a particular set of clothes.
 The topic of sexual harassment is germane to a discussion about rights in the workplace, however.
 In a conversation about classical music, James Brown is probably not germane.
-Pronounced JERM-AJN.

 ### gerrymander